Chronic Exertional Compartment Syndrome Specialists Eugene

 About Chronic Exertional Compartment Syndrome

-CECS causes predictable lower-leg tightness, pain, or numbness that builds at a consistent time or distance into a run and improves with rest.
-Physical therapy helps identify the pattern, address mechanics and training variables, and guide next steps if testing or surgery is needed.
-The goal is a return to running with less limitation and a clear plan forward.
+CECS causes predictable lower-leg tightness, pain, or numbness that builds at a set point in a run and improves with rest.
+Physical therapy helps identify the pattern, address mechanics and training load, and guide the right next steps for recovery.

 Expected Recovery Window